 CCSS Grade-Level Standards DLM Essential Elements Text Types and Purposes W.5.1 Write opinion pieces on topics or texts, supporting a point of view with reasons and information. a.
 Introduce a topic or text clearly, state an opinion, and create an organizational structure in which ideas are logically grouped to support the writer's purpose. b.
 Provide logically ordered reasons that are supported by facts and details. c.
 Link opinion and reasons using words, phrases, and clauses (e.g., consequently, specifically). d.
-Provide a concluding statement or section related to the opinion presented.
-ELA.EE.W.5.1 Write opinions about topics or text. a.
+Provide a concluding statement or section related to the opinion presented. a.
 Introduce a topic or text and state an opinion about it. b.
 Provide reasons to support the opinion. c.
 Not applicable d.
 Not applicable W.5.2 Write informative/explanatory texts to examine a topic and convey ideas and information clearly. a.
 Introduce a topic clearly, provide a general observation and focus, and group related information logically; include formatting (e.g., headings), illustrations, and multimedia when useful to aiding comprehension. b.
 Develop the topic with facts, definitions, concrete details, quotations, or other information and examples related to the topic. c.
 Link ideas within and across categories of information using words, phrases, and clauses (e.g., in contrast, especially). d.
 Use precise language and domain-specific vocabulary to inform about or explain the topic. e.
-Provide a concluding statement or section related to the information or explanation presented.
-ELA.EE.W.5.2 Write to share information supported by details. a.
+Provide a concluding statement or section related to the information or explanation presented. a.
 Introduce a topic and write to convey information about it including visual, tactual, or multimedia information as appropriate. b.
 Provide facts, details, or other information related to the topic. c.
 Not applicable d.
 Not applicable e.
 Not applicable

-CCSS Grade-Level Standards DLM Essential Elements W.5.3 Write narratives to develop real or imagined experiences or events using effective technique, descriptive details, and clear event sequences. a.
+D. 11 - ( 1 - 1 CCSS Grade-Level Standards DLM Essential Elements W.5.3 Write narratives to develop real or imagined experiences or events using effective technique, descriptive details, and clear event sequences. a.
 Orient the reader by establishing a situation and introducing a narrator and/or characters; organize an event sequence that unfolds naturally. b.
 Use narrative techniques, such as dialogue, description, and pacing, to develop experiences and events or show the responses of characters to situations. c.
 Use a variety of transitional words, phrases, and clauses to manage the sequence of events. d.
 Use concrete words and phrases and sensory details to convey experiences and events precisely. e.
-Provide a conclusion that follows from the narrated experiences or events.
-ELA.EE.W.5.3 Write about events or personal experiences. a.
+Provide a conclusion that follows from the narrated experiences or events. a.
 Write about an experience or event including three or more events in sequence. b.
 Not applicable c.
 Not applicable d.
 Not applicable e.
-Not applicable • istribution of Writing W.5.4 Produce clear and coherent writing in which the development and organization are appropriate to task, purpose, and audience.
+Not applicable e.
+Not applicable • Distribution of Writing W.5.4 Produce clear and coherent writing in which the development and organization are appropriate to task, purpose, and audience.
 (Grade-specific expectations for writing types are defined in standards 1-3 above.)
 ELA.EE.W.5.4 Produce writing that is appropriate for an explicitly stated task or purpose.
 W.5.5 With guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.
 ELA.EE.W.5.5 With guidance and support from adults and peers, plan before writing and revise own writing.
 W.5.6 With some guidance and support from adults, use technology, including the Internet, to produce and publish writing as well as to interact and collaborate with others; demonstrate sufficient command of keyboarding skills to type a minimum of two pages in a single sitting.
 ELA.EE.W.5.6 With guidance and support from adults, use technology, including the Internet, to produce writing while interacting and collaborating with others.